GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 }
 ```

-The result is a `BlockUnion` type, which contains all the possible Block types that have been mapped to the schema, all of them implementing the `Block` interface.
-Currently, there is only one Block type mapped: `GenericBlock`:
+The result from `blocks` is a `BlockUnion` type, which contains all the possible Block types that have been mapped to the GraphQL schema.
+All these Block types must implement the `Block` interface.
+The plugin implements one Block type, `GenericBlock`.

+As `GenericBlock` contains field `attributes: JSONObject`, which returns a JSON object with all the attributes in the block, this block is already sufficient to retrieve the data for any Block type:

 ```graphql
 interface Block {